-Introduction: In the medical field, performing those complex surgeries related to the brain or skull can be a very difficult task even under the best medical conditions.
+Introduction: In the medical field, performing those complex surgeries related to the brain or skull can be very difficult, even under the best medical conditions.
 However, the difficulty of surgery increases exponentially when it involves infants and children, especially newborns.

-In addition to being used in prosthetic and orthotic manufacturing, another major way 3D printing is being used in the medical field is for training and preparation before surgical procedures.
-Doctors can do this by printing a replica of the area to be surgically treated, in the case of this article, a model of the patient’s skull made from a scan of the patient.
-Surgeons can practice before surgery, thereby reducing mortality, especially for complex procedures like this one.
+In addition to being used in prosthetic and orthotic manufacturing, another major way 3D printing is used in the medical field is for training and preparation before surgical procedures.
+Doctors can do this by printing a replica of the area to be surgically treated; in the case of this article, a model of the patient’s skull was made from a scan of the patient.
+Surgeons can practice before surgery, reducing mortality, especially for complex procedures.
 To help save this particular baby girl, Pawel Ozga, a medical image segmentation specialist and volunteer with the Polish enabled Foundation led by Dr. Kryzstof Grandys, approached Sygnis to create the model as soon as possible and in as much detail as possible to increase the likelihood of survival.
 This child was diagnosed with an occipital defect immediately after birth, which also meant that part of her brain was exposed, a dangerous condition that can be fatal if left untreated.

 The creation of the pre-surgical skull model took place in February 2022.
-After the baby was born, she was diagnosed at the University Children’s Hospital in Krakow. the 3D-printed skull was a key part of the pre-surgical plan as a way to practice with an accurate model of the baby’s skull in a short period.
-Sygnis actually created two models, one using SLA and the other using SLS. they turned to these two different technologies to take advantage of the benefits of both.
+After the baby was born, she was diagnosed at the University Children’s Hospital in Krakow.
+The 3D-printed skull was a key part of the pre-surgical plan to quickly practice an accurate model of the baby’s skull.
+Sygnis created two models, one using SLA and the other using SLS.
+They turned to these two different technologies to take advantage of both benefits.

-The model created using SLA, was done on a SygnisFlashforge 8.9s 3D printer. the benefit of SLA is that the doctor can get a more detailed and accurate reproduction of the skull based on MRI and CT scans.
+The model created using SLA was done on a SygnisFlashforge 8.9s 3D printer.
+The benefit of SLA is that the doctor can get a more detailed and accurate skull reproduction based on MRI and CT scans.
 However, the material used is not as strong.
-That’s where SLS comes in, this model was created on a Sinterit Lisa Pro 3D printer.
+That’s where SLS comes in; this model was created on a Sinterit Lisa Pro 3D printer.
 SLS also produces highly detailed and accurate parts, but they are much stronger due to the use of PA12.
-This means that doctors can actually practice with their tools before surgery.
-In addition, because SLS 3D printing does not require a support structure, but rather a powder blank to fill this role, doctors were able to perfectly reproduce geometrically complex bone structures.
+This means that doctors can practice with their tools before surgery.
+In addition, because SLS 3D printing does not require a support structure but rather a powder blank to fill this role, doctors could perfectly reproduce geometrically complex bone structures.
 By being able to practice with both models beforehand, the doctors were able to prepare quickly and efficiently for this difficult procedure.

-The surgery was completed on February 28 and the little girl was able to be discharged from the hospital.
+The surgery was completed on February 28, and the little girl could be discharged from the hospital.
 Professor Lukasz Krakowczyk, the surgeon in charge of the operation, concluded, “Imaging studies help identify cranial defects.
 However, they don’t exactly match the skin defects, which is why printing the model is so important.
-3D printing will also be essential at the stage of reconstructing the cranial defects when the bone reconstruction needs to be perfectly aligned and planned.”
+3D printing will also be essential for reconstructing the cranial defects when the bone reconstruction needs to be perfectly aligned and planned.”

-Although the outcome cannot be known, as this child will need more treatment in the future, it is clear that this surgery was able to be successful thanks to the intervention of 3D printing. sys also expects more such collaborations, as they further use hand preoperative models to improve the success rate after surgery.
+Although the outcome cannot be known, as this child will need more treatment in the future, it is clear that this surgery was successful thanks to the intervention of 3D printing.
+Sys also expects more such collaborations, as they further use preoperative hand models to improve the success rate after surgery.